ish-clinicaldatadr/ish-clinicaldatadr/README.md

 ### 🔍 What I Work On
 - Healthcare & public health datasets
 - SQL-based data exploration, cleaning, and aggregation
+- Data analysis using Excel (pivot tables, summaries, validation)
 - Interactive dashboards using Tableau and Power BI
 - Translating clinical and operational questions into actionable data insights

 ### 🛠 Tools & Skills